 AI, Compute, and the Scaling Frontier

-12 postsAt the heart of geohot's technological worldview lies a deceptively simple thesis: compute is the new oil, and those who control its production control the future.
+11 postsAt the heart of geohot's technological worldview lies a deceptively simple thesis: compute is the new oil, and those who control its production control the future.
 Across posts spanning years, he traces the bitter lesson's implications to their logical extreme—that raw computational power, not clever algorithms or human insight, determines the trajectory of artificial intelligence.
+The chip companies he dissects are not merely businesses but geopolitical actors, their fabs and architectures the battlegrounds where civilizational futures are decided.

 The AI control problem, as he frames it, is less about containing superintelligence than about ensuring compute remains distributed rather than captured.
 When he asks whether he'll ever own a zettaflop, he's asking whether individuals can remain players in a game increasingly dominated by nation-states and trillion-dollar corporations.
 Intel's tragic decline serves as cautionary tale—technical excellence means nothing if you cede the architectural high ground.